DragonEggBedrockBreaking/CarpetPlusPlus/README.md

 ## Downloads

-You can download both stable releases of the mod, and also beta releases, from [Github Releases](https://github.com/DragonEggBedrockBreaking/CarpetPlusPlus/releases).
+You can download both stable releases of the mod, and also beta releases, from [GitHub Releases](https://github.com/DragonEggBedrockBreaking/CarpetPlusPlus/releases).
 You can also download stable releases from [Modrinth](https://modrinth.com/mod/carpetplusplus).

 ## License